 As we take our inclusion initiative to the next level, our synagogue recently adopted a commitment statement, which is included on every piece of paper and communication that the synagogue sends.
 “Ohev Shalom celebrates the uniqueness of each individual and family and welcomes diversity within our sacred community.”
 Through Celebrations! @ Ohev and our participation in the Ruderman Inclusion Action Community sponsored by USCJ, we help fulfill Ohev’s inclusion mission.
 However, there is still work to be done at the synagogue level as well as within the greater community.
 Our synagogue and community will truly be an inclusive space when it just is and we don’t have to discuss inclusion anymore.

-Editor’s Note: This blog originally appeared here.
+Editor’s Note: This blog originally appeared on the USCJ blog.